Wild Animals and Empty Space

 This principle reaches far beyond ancient geography.

 God is showing us that absence alone is not transformation.
 Something removed must be replaced.
-Space cleared must be filled.
+Space cleared must be filled by something.
+So take care as to what that "something" is!

 Jesus and the danger of the empty house